From Joomla! Documentation

 The Batch Process allows a change in settings for a group of selected items marked with a check-mark in the corresponding check-mark boxes.
 To use: select one or more items form the table of items being viewed and click on the 'Batch' Toolbar button.
 This will open a pop up window as shown below.

-You can change one value or all four values at one time.
+You can change one value or all three values at one time.

 - Note - if you copy items to a new group, changes you have selected from access level and language will be applied to the copies, not the original.